-69.030.4.
-Exchange Rate Fluctuations
+69.030.3 Exchange Rate Fluctuations

-Governor's budgets will be recalculated to the extent the US exchange rate increases or declines against local currency by three percent or more between the rate in effect 1 July and the rate at which the budget was originally prepared to offset the increase or decline.
-The revised budget, reflected in US dollars, will then become final and not subject to further change due to subsequent exchange rate fluctuations.
-(June 2006 Mtg., Bd.
+Governor's funding will be recalculated to the extent the US exchange rate increases or declines against local currency by three percent or more between the rate in effect 1 July and the rate at which the funding was originally prepared to offset the increase or decline.
+The revised amount, reflected in US dollars, will then become final and not subject to further change due to subsequent exchange rate fluctuations.
+(February 2025 Mtg., Bd.
 Dec.
-270)
+106)

 Source: June 1987 Mtg., Bd.
 Dec.
 410; Amended by June 2006 Mtg., Bd.
 Dec.
-270
+270; February 2025 Mtg., Bd.
+Dec.
+106

-69.030.5.
-Failure to Report on Finances
+69.030.4.
+Governor Failure to Report on Finances